Neck pain or a stiff neck is common complaint, but is not usually something to be concerned about.

 Self-care at home

 - If pain is moderate, rest may be necessary.
-It is helpful to place a small pillow under the nape of your neck to provide proper neutral positioning.
+It is helpful to place a small pillow under the nape of your neck to provide correct neutral positioning.

 - Dry or moist heat applied to the area often provides relief from pain caused by muscle spasm.